xlucn/CelestialMechanics/README.md

 # CelestialMechanics
-homework of Fundamental Celestial Mechanics Class
+Homework of Fundamental Celestial Mechanics Class

+This project need the static library of another project of mine:Numerical Recipes. see https://github.com/OliverLew/MyRecipes.git